 Policy Rationale

 6.6 It is considered the existing settlement pattern contributes significantly to the character of the village and that it should therefore be retained.
 On the basis of the criteria in Policy CS11 the initial starting point for the consideration of potential locations for future development will continue to be within the BUAB as illustrated on the map below.
+This reflects the historic focus for where the main development in the village has taken place over many years and, rightly, a priority for new development consideration throughout the lifetime of the Plan.
+The Neighbourhood Plan will continue to support development within the BUAB that is of an appropriate scale that has regard to the role of the village in the Glemsford Functional Cluster, the setting of the site and the character of its surroundings.